-This work is independent of any existing religions denomination, church, organisation or group.
+This work is completely independent of any existing religions denomination, church, organisation or group, a voice from a wilderness.

 JESUS BIRTH FIXED BY JOSEPHUS REFERENCES

 References to King Herod in connection with the birth of Jesus are found in chapter two of Matthew.
 He was King of Judea when Jesus was born and tried to kill him soon after his birth.
 When Herod died soon after Jesus' family went on the run from him to Egypt, he was succeeded by his son Archelaus as king of Judea.
-Because Joseph was in fear of him also the fugitive family ended up in Mary's home town of Nazareth Galilee, steering clear of Joseph's ancestral town of Bethlehem in Judea.
+Joseph was in fear of him also but he was instructed by an angel to return to Nazareth to fullfil a prophec.
+The fugitive family ended up in Mary's home town of Nazareth Galilee, steering clear of Joseph's ancestral town of Bethlehem in Judea.

 Ambiguity over the date of the death of King Herod has apparently resulted in some major errors being made in dating the birth of Jesus, in spite of the mass of sound dating evidence available.
 Let's have a closer look at this evidence.
 Josephus, the major historian on this subject, provides us with the following pieces of information in his Antiquities of the Jews volumes 14,15 and 17.